mikeck1/Jeopardy/README.md

 # Jeopardy

-Challenge u 4 other teams in the ultimate game of smarts.
+Challenge up 4 other teams in the ultimate game of smarts.
 Earn bragging rights by answering trivia questions!

 •	Add a plist of questions for up to 5 categories